Repair Your Credit Score

 Among consumers with FICO® Scores of 400, 17% have credit histories that reflect having gone 30 or more days past due on a payment within the last 10 years.

-400 Credit Score: Is it Good or Bad?
+400 Credit Score: Is It Good or Bad?

-• Too Many Collections On Your Report
+• Too Many Collections on Your Report

 • Too Many Late Payments